tannewt/wa-law.org/bill/2021-22/hb/1293/1/README.md

     a.
 Except as otherwise provided, once the court vacates a record of conviction under subsection (1) of this section, the fact that the offender has been convicted of the offense shall not be included in the offender's criminal history for purposes of determining a sentence in any subsequent conviction, and the offender shall be released from all penalties and disabilities resulting from the offense.
 For all purposes, including responding to questions on employment applications, an offender whose conviction has been vacated may state that the offender has never been convicted of that crime.
 A conviction that has been vacated under this section may not be disseminated or disclosed by the state patrol or local law enforcement agency to any person, except other criminal justice enforcement agencies.
 Nothing in this section affects or prevents the use of an offender's prior conviction in a later criminal prosecution, and nothing in this section affects the requirements for restoring a right to possess a firearm under RCW 9.41.040.

     b.
 A conviction vacated on or after July 28, 2019, qualifies as a prior conviction for the purpose of charging a present recidivist offense occurring on or after July 28, 2019, and may be used to establish an ongoing pattern of abuse for purposes of RCW 9.94A.535.

+## Section 12
+> This section adds a new section to an existing chapter [9.96](/rcw/09_crimes_and_punishments/9.096_restoration_of_civil_rights.md).
+Here is the [modified chapter](rcw/09_crimes_and_punishments/9.096_restoration_of_civil_rights.md) for context.

+1. Any person who has completed the conditions of his or sentence may apply to the sentencing court for a vacation of his or her record of conviction for an offense occurring prior to the effective date of this section on the basis that: The person is a survivor of domestic violence committed by an intimate partner; the domestic violence suffered by the person was a significant contributing factor to the defendant's criminal conduct; and the collateral consequences of the record of conviction create an unduly harsh burden on the person given his or her personal history, character, and condition as well as the nature and circumstances of the particular offense.

+2. In considering an application under this section, the court may consider the factors specified in section 2(2)(b) of this act.
+The court may consider any evidence offered by the defendant, the prosecutor, and third parties including, but not limited to, the types specified in section 2(2)(c) of this act; however, the court, in its discretion, may rely solely upon the sworn testimony of the applicant at a hearing before the court when granting an application under this section.

+3. If the court finds that an applicant qualifies under this section, the court may, in the interest of justice, waive the restrictions under RCW 9.96.060(2) and vacate the conviction according to the process provided in RCW 9.96.060(1).

+4. For the purposes of this section:

+    a.
+"Domestic violence" has the same meaning as provided in RCW 26.50.010.

+    b.
+"Intimate partner" has the same meaning as provided in RCW 26.50.010.

 ## Section 13